uoftgasa/uoftgasa.github.io/markdown/index.md

 - **Representatives to external committees/organizations**
 	- **CASCA Rep**
 		- Representative to the Canadian Astronomical Society.
-	- GSU Rep
+	- **GSU Rep**
 		- Representative to the Graduate Student Union.
-	- CUPE Rep
+	- **CUPE Rep**
 		- Representative to the teaching assistant's union.
-	- Health and Safety Rep
+	- **Health and Safety Rep**
 		- Representative to the department's health and safety committee.
-	- Building Committee Rep
+	- **Building Committee Rep**
 		- Representative to the department's committee for planning the new building to replace [AB](#astronomy-building).
-	- Astronomy Union Ambassador
+	- **Astronomy Union Ambassador**
 		- Representative to the undergraduate Astronomy Union.

 ### AstroTours

 AstroTours is GASA's primary outreach initiative, offering an opportunity for students to practice presenting their work to an audience of the general public.
+An AstroTour occurs on the first Thursday of most months.
+In addition to a 45-minute talk, attendees can enjoy the sights through the telescopes on the top of [MP](#mclennan-physical-labs-and-burton-tower) and planetarium shows

 -**Co-Director**
 -**Volunteer Coordinator**